karollynecosta/aws_solutions_architect-associate/README.md

 EFS x EBS:
 ```
 EBS - one zone, one instance at time,
-EFS - multi-AZ, multi instances linux at time, share website files, more expensive, pay per use.
+EFS - multi-AZ, multi instances LINUX at time, share website files, more expensive, pay per use.
 ```

 ## ELB & ASG <a name="ELB+ASG"></a>